Harsbo/IOS_Adventures/README.md

 - On router R1 - R4 create interface Loopback 10 with IP 10.0.0.X/32 (X = router number) and advertise them in IGP.
 - Only these loopback prefixes should be installed in RIB from IS-IS.
 - The castle is blocking all IP packets from the level for data plane but there is an opening for BGP.
 Use it to setup a VPN for Captain Catalyst.
-- Use loopbacks for iBGP peering and the directly connected interfaces for eBGP peering.
+- Use directly connected links for any eBGP peerings.
 - All eBGP peerings on this stage must be authenticated with the password "next-hop-unchanged"
 - Only necessary address families should be negotiated with the castle.
 - Don't advertise any more NLRI than needed from the level to the castle.
-- Level 4 must not be any different from an regular IP routed level when it comes to handling of TTL for data plane.
+- This level must not be any different from an regular IP routed level when it comes to handling of TTL for data plane.

 When you have met all the requirements it's time to enter the chamber of the Castle:
 ```